scottlyttle/gravity-forms-scss/README.md

 # Gravity Forms SCSS

 More controlled CSS output for the Gravity Forms plugin.
-Helpful for when you're creating custom WP themes for clients Up to date for GF v1.7.9
+Helpful for when you're creating custom WP themes for clients.
+Up to date for GF v1.7.9

 The current GF CSS output on the frontend consists of the following: